-Primary power for the airplane is supplied by a 28-VDC, negative-ground electrical system.
+Primary power for the airplane is supplied by a 28-VDC, negativeground electrical system.
 The electrical power generation system consists of two alternators controlled by a Master Control Unit (MCU) mounted on the left side of the firewall and two batteries for starting and electrical power storage.

-Alternator 1 (ALT 1) is a belt-driven, internally rectified, 75-amp alternator mounted on the right front of the engine.
-Alternator 2 (ALT 2) is a gear-driven, internally rectified, 40-amp alternator mounted on the accessory drive at the rear of the engine.
+Alternator 1 (ALT 1) is a gear-driven, internally rectified, 100-amp alternator mounted on the right front of the engine.
+Alternator 2 (ALT 2) is a belt-driven, internally rectified, 70-amp alternator mounted on the front left of the engine.
 ALT 1 is regulated to 28 volts and ALT 2 is regulated to 28.75 volts.
 Both alternators are self-exciting and require battery voltage for field excitation in order to start up - for this reason, the batteries should not be turned off in flight.